-Scenario analysis of physical risks Important note on scenario analysis:
+Scenario analysis of physical risks

+Important note on scenario analysis:

 Climate risk scenario analysis has limitations: it is not a predictor of the future and it is limited by the assumptions used, which themselves are subject to uncertainty.
-No single scenario is likely to materialise in the coming decades, and we are all likely to be exposed to both physical
+No single scenario is likely to materialise in the coming decades, and we are all likely to be exposed to both physical and transition risks as the world continues to warm as a consequence of emissions already in the atmosphere.
+The pathway to reducing emissions is also highly variable, as governments and industry pursue a variety of means, such as introducing regulation and developing new technologies.
+Nevertheless, scenario analysis is a powerful tool to understand how our business could be impacted under certain plausible but severe future conditions, and it allows us to understand where risks and opportunities are most likely to materialise, to understand trends and to integrate these into our strategy.

-Following the recommendations of the Task Force on Climaterelated Financial Disclosures (TCFD), we conducted scenario analysis to determine the likely financial impact of the most important physical risks on our assets and operations.
+Following the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), we conducted scenario analysis to determine the likely financial impact of the most important physical risks on our assets and operations.
 The physical risks we identified of most importance were:

-- Water supply: Inability to produce brands due to constrained 1. water supply as a result of drought caused by chronic climate change. - 2.
-Agricultural material supply: Increased cost of raw materials due to scarcity caused by changes in growing conditions caused by chronic climate change. - Site integrity: Inability to produce products, or damage to stored products due to acute weather events (floods or storms). - Disruption to agricultural material supply: Inability to receive agricultural materials due to acute weather events (floods or storms)
+- 1. Water supply: Inability to produce brands due to constrained water supply as a result of drought caused by chronic climate change. - 2.
+Agricultural material supply: Increased cost of raw materials due to scarcity caused by changes in growing conditions caused by chronic climate change - 3.
+Site integrity: Inability to produce products, or damage to stored products due to acute weather events (floods or storms) - 4.
+Disruption to agricultural material supply: Inability to receive agricultural materials due to acute weather events (floods or storms).

-Using the best available climate data and natural catastrophemodelling techniques, our climate resilience partners calculated projected Estimated Annual Losses (EALs) and Value at Risk (VaR) for the present day and two future time periods (the 2030s and 2050s) under two climate scenarios.
+Using the best available climate data and natural catastrophe-modelling techniques, our climate resilience partners calculated projected Estimated Annual Losses (EALs) and Value at Risk (VaR) for the present day and two future time periods (the 2030s and 2050s) under two climate scenarios.
 For most climate variables, these climate scenarios include a 'moderate' emissions reduction pathway (RCP4.5 or SSP245) and a 'worst-case' pathway (RCP 8.5 or SSP 585).
-The results were expressed as:

-Present day and projected EALs driven by:
+The results were expressed as: Present day and projected EALs driven by:

-- The impact of drought, river floods and tropical windstorms on owned and third-party-operated production assets. - The impact of floods and tropical windstorms on supplier assets (glass and cans);
+- The impact of drought, river floods and tropical windstorms on owned and third-party-operated production assets - The impact of floods and tropical windstorms on supplier assets (glass and cans);